huyvvo/LOD/README.md

 ## Acknowledgments

 This work was supported in part by the Inria/NYU collaboration, the Louis Vuitton/ENS chair on artificial intelligence and the French government under management of Agence Nationale de la Recherche as part of the “Investissements d’avenir” program, reference ANR19-P3IA-0001 (PRAIRIE 3IA Institute).
+Elena Sizikova was supported by the Moore-Sloan Data Science Environment initiative
+(funded by the Alfred P. Sloan Foundation and the Gordon and Betty Moore Foundation) through the NYU Center for Data Science.
 Huy V. Vo was supported in part by a Valeo/Prairie CIFRE PhD Fellowship.